Between NPS and PPF, which investment would you pick up for your retirement savings?

 5. Returns (NPS vs PPF)

-On the other hand, NPS is a hybrid product.
+If you opt for Auto-choice, the allocation is decide based on a pre-set asset allocation table.
 You can even make it a pure debt product.
 However, equity exposure is capped at 50% 75%.
 Returns are market-linked.

-With equity exposure, I would expect NPS to provide better returns than PPF over the long term (pre-tax returns).
-For post-tax returns, it depends on how well you are able to reduce your tax outgo in the case of NPS.
+For post-tax returns, it depends on if and how well you can reduce your tax outgo in the case of NPS.

 Which is better?
 PPF or NPS